 While people usually come out to Colorado for the mountains (hiking or skiing), I do get the occasional, make that frequent weekend guest on a desperate mission to escape the Chi-beria winter (yes, it is always warmer here).
+Then there are those that go all in, and move here.
+Hey!
+The more the merrier!
+Plus we have all kinds of rentals and real estate (I hear there are some nice apartments in Hilltop).
 And while I like to tailor everyone’s trip to their interests and tastes, there are certain locales that completely embody everything offbeat, quirky and forward-thinking I love about Denver.
 So if you’re planning to visit me, be forewarned, we will probably be making these three stops.

 Linger – Denver isn’t exactly known for it’s insane variety of ethnic food (we pretty much have Mexican and Vietnamese and that’s about it), so it’s nice when you can get it all in one place.
 And while I don’t normally trust restaurants that try to specialize in too many cuisines or genres, Linger manages to pull it off without a hitch.
 An international tapas joint, forget everything you thought you knew about dining.
 Residing in the space of a former mortuary, the tables are actually the old examination tables and the dessert menu comes playfully in the shape of a body tag.
 Morbid, maybe; unique, absolutely.
 Don’t try to come without a reservation though, as it is always packed, especially around sunset, offering one of the best views of the city with drinks served on the roof out of an old VW hippie van.
 Save some room for dessert because it’s hard to miss the line around the block leading up to a life-sized milk bottle, the ever-delicious homemade Little Man ice cream.
 Salted Oreo, I love you.